lucasdemouramacedo/profile-card-component-main/README.md

 ### Useful resources

 - [dpw channel](https://www.youtube.com/channel/UCdHcHgSrWidiOg-mNFNB1Nw) - This channel helped me with CSS and introduce me to Sass.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author